Pacing Equilibrium in First-Price Auction Markets: Properties of First-Price Pacing Equilibria

 \section{Properties of First-Price Pacing Equilibria}

 We first show that an \fppe is also a competitive equilibrium.
 In fact, we show that the concept of \fppe is equivalent to a natural refinement of competitive equilibrium.

-\begin{definition} A {\em competitive equilibrium} consists of prices $p_j$ of goods and feasible allocations $x_{ij}$ of goods to bidders such that the following properties hold: \begin{enumerate} \item Each bidder maximizes her utility under the given prices, that is, for every $i$ it holds that $\mathbf x_i \in \arg \max_{\mathbf x_i \in [0,1]^m: \sum_j p_j x_{ij} \leq B_i}\{\sum_j (v_{ij}-p_j) x_{ij}\}$. \item Every item with a positive price is sold completely, that is, for all $j$, $p_j >0 \Rightarrow \sum_i x_{ij}=1$. \end{enumerate} \end{definition} We now introduce a refinement of competitive equilibrium that requires that {\em each individual dollar} that a bidder has is spent (or not spent) in a way that maximizes the utility obtained by the bidder for that dollar.
-Thus, there exists a rate $\beta_i$ for each bidder that indicates her return on a dollar. \begin{definition} An {\em equal-rates competitive equilibrium} (\erce) is a competitive equilibrium such that for every bidder $i$, there is a number $\beta_i$ such that: \begin{enumerate} \item If $x_{ij}>0$, then $v_{ij}/p_j = \beta_i$. \item If $i$ does not spend her entire budget, then $\beta_i=1$. \end{enumerate} \end{definition}
+\begin{definition} A {\em competitive equilibrium} consists of prices $p_j$ of goods and feasible allocations $x_{ij}$ of goods to bidders such that the following properties hold: \begin{enumerate} \item Each bidder maximizes her utility under prevailing prices, that is, for all $i\in N$ it holds that

+\item Every item with a positive price is sold completely, that is, $p_j >0 \Rightarrow \sum_i x_{ij}=1$ for all $j\in M$. \end{enumerate} \end{definition} We now introduce a refinement of competitive equilibrium that requires that {\em each individual dollar} of a bidder is spent (or not spent) in a way that maximizes the utility obtained by the bidder for that dollar.
+Thus, there exists a rate $\beta_i$ for each bidder that indicates her return on a dollar. \begin{definition} An {\em equal-rates competitive equilibrium} (\erce) is a competitive equilibrium such that for every bidder $i\in N$, there is a number $\beta_i$ such that: \begin{enumerate} \item If $x_{ij}>0$, then $v_{ij}/p_j = \beta_i$. \item If $i$ does not spend her entire budget, then $\beta_i=1$. \end{enumerate} \end{definition}